 Medical care is one of the fastest growing expenses facing Americans.
-To help make medical care coverage more accessible for all Americans, the government passed the Affordable Care Act, also known as Obamacare.
-The Affordable Care Act requires Americans to maintain health care coverage by January 1, 2014, with the idea being that more people covered by health insurance will reduce overall health care costs for the majority of Americans, and make it easier for people to obtain health care coverage.
+To help make medical care coverage more accessible for all, the government passed the Affordable Care Act — also known colloquially as “Obamacare.”
+The Affordable Care Act required Americans to maintain health care coverage by January 1, 2014, with the idea being that more people covered by health insurance would reduce overall health care costs for the majority of Americans and make it easier for people to obtain health care coverage.

-Under the Affordable Care Act, people will have several choices regarding their health care coverage.
-They can choose to retain a health insurance plan that meets minimum essential health coverage standards, qualify for an exemption, or elect to pay a fine when filing their taxes if they are eligible for affordable health insurance, but choose to remain uninsured.
+Under the Affordable Care Act, people have several choices regarding their health care coverage.
+They can choose to retain a health insurance plan that meets minimum essential health coverage standards, qualify for an exemption or elect to pay a fine when filing their taxes if they are eligible for affordable health insurance but choose to remain uninsured.

-Most businesses over a certain number of employees are also required to offer health insurance coverage to their employees, which also makes health insurance more accessible.
+Most businesses with large numbers of employees are also required to offer health insurance coverage to their workers, which can also make health insurance more accessible.

 VA Health Care Enrollment Satisfies the Minimum Essential Coverage

 Are you eligible for VA Health Care?
-Many veterans are unaware they are actually eligible for VA health care benefits.
-Click here to learn more about VA Health Care Eligibility.
+Many veterans are unaware they are eligible for VA health care benefits.
+Click here to learn more about VA health care eligibility.
 You can also check out our Veterans Benefits Guide to learn about other benefits you may be eligible to receive.

 Penalties for Not Obtaining Health Care Coverage